akretion/ak-odoo-incubator/gitlab_integration/README.rst

 |badge1| |badge2| |badge3|

-This modules adds GitLab integration to odoo.
+This module adds GitLab integration to odoo.

 For now it supports: